Partnering on quality infrastructure development

 P4I has assisted major policy and planning reforms and improved infrastructure investment outcomes in the region, including:

-• P4I’s collaboration with Malaysia's Sarawak Energy has helped reshape its future investment planning involving a potential four-fold increase in its renewable energy capacity
+P4I’s collaboration with Malaysia’s Sarawak Energy is helping reshape its future investment planning involving a potential fourfold increase in its renewable energy capacity.

-• Thailand’s first large scale procurement of 1,500 EV busses adopted P4I’s financing recommendations as well as P4I’s gender and access metrics
+Thailand’s first large scale procurement of 1,500 EV buses adopted P4I financing recommendations as well as P4I’s gender and accessibility metrics

 Delivering on Australia’s commitment